suyashrooongta/wordle/README.md

-Building a wordle clone using React JS
+Building a wordle clone using React